- BlackBerry ID

 If you are unable to login to your BlackBerry ID account and cannot answer the password recovery question or access the email inbox associated with your BlackBerry ID, you will not be able to sign in or regain access to the BlackBerry ID account.
-The only option is to reset the account and create a new one.
-Resetting the BlackBerry ID account allows for creation of a new BlackBerry ID account using the same email address, however, it will also complete the following:
+The only option is to delete the account and create a new one.
+Deleting the BlackBerry ID account allows for creation of a new BlackBerry ID account using the same email address, however, it will also complete the following:

 - Delete the BlackBerry ID account

 - Delete all BlackBerry World purchases

 - Remove the ability to restore any previous BlackBerry 10 smartphone backups (restore requires the same BlackBerry ID account)

 Warning: Deleting the BlackBerry ID is an irreversible action and should only be completed as a final troubleshooting step if all other options have been exhausted.